recognito-vision/Linux-FaceRecognition-FaceLivenessDetection/FaceSDK-Lite-Demo/README.md

     ```

 - **Licensing:**
-    Copy the `license.txt` license file to the demo directory.
+    Copy the `license.txt` license file received from us to the demo directory.
     For licensing, you must first provide us with the **Hardware ID** of your machine.
 You can get your Hardware ID when running demos.

     <img src="https://github.com/recognito-vision/Linux-FaceRecognition-FaceLivenessDetection/assets/153883841/fb51a192-6c3d-49a1-9a4a-f47e2bb73a6c" alt="lite-HWID" width="80%">